csmcallister/learning-data-science/README.md

 A repo for learning data science through Python.
 # Description:

-A liberal arts student endeavors to learn Python, statistics, and mathematics by creating lessons that teach the selfsame subjects.
-These lessons are meant to be accessible to anyone and have a few guiding principles:
+A liberal arts student endeavors to learn data science by teaching it.
+Lessons will cover computer science 101, Python (and eventually R), statistics, and mathematics.
+These lessons are meant to be accessible to anyone so long as they adhere to these guiding principles:
 - Active Learning - you'll only learn by doing, so each lesson has plenty of (hopefully) engaging exercises.
-- Inductive Chain Learning - new concepts build upon mastery (or at least familiarity) with old ones.
+- Inductive Chain Learning - new concepts build upon mastery of old ones.

 # Table of Contents:
 #### Learn Python